 I would suggest that schools operating in the President/Principal model be especially mindful of the need to include job descriptions and organization charts in most if not all school publications and certainly on their web sites.
 I would also recommend including a statement of philosophy around the President/Principal model itself and why Catholic schools in growing numbers are adopting the strategy.
 Finally, I would also ask the President and the Principal to adopt one of Stephen Covey's preferred "habits" and draft separate mission statements describing the work they do and how the model creates a compelling partnership involving their two leadership functions.
+You could begin with the basic assumption that the President serves primarily as the "institution builder" and the Principal as the "community builder" although both support each objective.
 The two roles are purposefully aligned to complement each other and create potential synergies.
 These mission statements may evolve over time, but this reflective exercise will create an important conversation between the two partners and allow for discernment and discovery by each.
 They will also educate the board and prepare trustees to represent the model to constituents.
 If done well, mission statements can also animate job descriptions and bring the functions to life for the community.